nathanhuckaba/example-flask-endpoint/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Requsts can be easily sent to the service using curl on the same machine.
+Requests can be easily sent to the service using curl on the same machine.
 For example:
 ```
 curl --data '{"id":0, "message": "This is a test"}' -H "Content-Type: application/json" -X POST http://localhost:5000/message curl --data '{"id":1, "message": "Testing again"}'  -H "Content-Type: application/json" -X POST http://localhost:5000/message